freshcodex/testimate/README.md

 ## 📄 License

-This project is licensed under the [AGPL-3.0 License](LICENSE) - see the LICENSE file for details.
-This license structure follows the same approach as [Cal.com](https://cal.com), ensuring that any modifications to the codebase remain open source.

-## 🔐 Commercial License

-For commercial use cases where you need to modify the codebase without open-sourcing your changes, we offer a commercial license.
-Please contact us for more information.
+This project is licensed under the MIT License

 ## 🙏 Acknowledgments